top of page

 What to do on Pico do Arieiro

 Pico do Arieiro, situated in an isolated mountainous area, offers various attractions.
 Begin your day with breakfast at the cafeteria, boasting the best view on Madeira.
 This small restaurant serves traditional snacks and drinks.
-I suggest trying my favorite Portuguese pastry - Pastel de Nata.
-The site also features a gift shop and toilets, but note that everything starts operating after 8 am.
+I suggest trying my favourite Portuguese pastry - Pastel de Nata.
+The site also features a gift shop and toilets, but note that everything starts operating after 7 am.

 Pico do Arieiro provides panoramic views of the entire Madeira Island.
 Explore different viewpoints on the PR1 trail, all within a 15-minute walk from the parking area.